-The Registrar’s Office is responsible for ensuring enrollment is adjusted, VA Certification is terminated, and for maintaining a list and count of all activated students.
+The Registrar’s Office is also responsible for ensuring enrollment is adjusted, VA certification is terminated, and for maintaining a list of all activated students.

-- If there is no financial aid, accounts receivable will process a refund for any remaining credit balance.
+If there is no financial aid, Accounts Receivable will process a refund for any remaining credit balance.
 For Post 9/11 GI Bill Benefits paid, that credit balance will be held pending VA determination of overpayment.

-- If there is financial aid, the Financial Aid office will review your status and may adjust your Financial Aid accordingly.
-If a credit balance remains, accounts receivable will process a refund.
+If there is financial aid, the Financial Aid office will review your status and may adjust your financial aid accordingly.
+If a credit balance remains, Accounts Receivable will process a refund.
 For Post 9/11 GI Bill Benefits paid, that credit balance will be held pending VA determination of overpayment.

-For further information, please contact the VA certifying official at (269) 387-4300.
+For additional information, please contact the VA Certifying Official at (269) 387-4115.